amazon-archives/aws-appsync-chat-starter-react/README.md

     echo $STACK_NAME
     ```

-11. Now we need to deploy 3 Lambda functions (one for AppSync and two for Lex) and configure the AppSync Resolvers that use Lambda accordingly.
-First, we install the npm dependencies of for each lambda function.
+11. Now we need to deploy 3 Lambda functions (one for AppSync and two for Lex) and configure the AppSync Resolvers to use Lambda accordingly.
+First, we install the npm dependencies for each lambda function.
 We then package and deploy the changes with SAM.

     ```bash
     cd ./backend/chuckbot-lambda; npm install; cd ../..